Checkmk/ansible-checkmk/README.md

 * In each role: adjust the defaults, if needed.
 At the moment you still need to set the check**mk** version manually.
 * In the host.ini: Fill it with your hosts and remove the examples
-* In the playbook: Uncomment the roles you want to test
+* In the playbook: Find the tags to run the roles you want

 Execute your playbook with a bunch of testhosts:

-    ansible-playbook -i hosts.ini playbook-example.yml
+    ansible-playbook -i hosts.ini playbook-example.yml --tags all

 ## Further information to each role